Centre College

 Worth Noting

-• Centre students regularly receive top national awards, including the Gates, Rhodes, Fulbright, Goldwater, Rotary scholarships.
+• Centre students regularly receive top post graduate awards, including the Gates, Rhodes, Fulbright, Goldwater, Marshall, Rotary, National Science Foundation and more.

 Faculty & Academics